wonsunahn/CS1541_Fall2020/projects/1/README.md

 ## Task 2: Enabling Optimizations on the Hazards

-Enable all the hazard avoidance optimizations that were described in the [Configuration Files](#configuration-files) section.
+Implement all the hazard avoidance optimizations that were described in the [Configuration Files](#configuration-files) section and enable them when they are turned on in the configuration file.
 Be careful that while the optimizations will reduce hazards drastically, there are some hazards that remain even after the optimizations.

 ## Source Code